farcaster-project/RFCs/user-stories.md

 ## Roles

-### Negociation: Taker & Maker
+### Negotiation: Taker & Maker

 Taker and maker roles are dissociated from swap roles.
-They are used in the negociation phase.
-A Taker can latter be transformed into an Alice or Bob role when moving from the negociation phase into the swap phase, and vice versa.
+They are used in the negotiation phase.
+A taker can later be transformed into an Alice or Bob role when moving from the negotiation phase into the swap phase, and vice versa.

-The Maker role offers a potential trade, the proposal can be a buy or sell for one asset pair, with fixed amounts or ranges, etc. There is no special limitation on what a proposal can be.
-A Taker can respond on a proposal.
+The maker role offers a potential trade, the proposal can be a buy or sell for one asset pair, with fixed amounts or ranges, etc. There is no special limitation on what a proposal can be.
+A taker can respond on a proposal.

 ### Blockchain: Arbitrating & Accordant

 We describe two blockchain roles: (1) Arbitrating and (2) Accordant.
-The former correspond to the chain where the constrain system lives, e.g. the Bitcoin blockchain, the latter is the accordant chain which has no extra on-chain capabilities requirement.
+The former corresponds to the chain where the constraint system lives, e.g. the Bitcoin blockchain, the latter is the accordant chain which has no extra on-chain capabilities requirement.

 Those roles are distributed by the outgoing blockchains' capabilities involved in the swap pair, e.g Monero cannot be the arbitrating chain.

 ### Swap: Alice & Bob

-Because of the protocol asymetry property, we describe two swap roles: (1) Alice and (2) Bob.
+Because of the protocol asymmetry property, we describe two swap roles: (1) Alice and (2) Bob.

 We define Alice's role as: Alice always move coins from the accordant chain to the arbitrating chain.